The Extraordinary Protest of Istanbul’s Women 218 Years Ago

 The Nizam-ı Cedid army established by Selim III was abolished after the Kabakçı Mustafa rebellion.

-Determined to continue their protest, the women intercepted Sultan Mustafa IV on his way to Friday prayers at the Bayezid Mosque.
+The women pressed on.
+They intercepted Sultan Mustafa IV on his way to Friday prayers at the Bayezid Mosque.
 Waving their poles with pieces of rotten liver and tripe hanging from the ends, they called out: “Wake up, my Sultan, wake up!
-We cannot endure this high cost of living.
-We have forgotten what it is to eat meat.
-We are hungry: we cannot even buy liver!”
+We cannot endure this high cost of living and have forgotten what it is to eat meat.
+We are hungry; we cannot even buy liver!”
+Even the sultan’s guards were uncertain how to respond.
+They did not intervene against the stick-wielding crowd.

 After some time, the angry gathering dispersed.
 Mustafa IV returned to his palace, and the women to their homes.
-It is said that following this protest the sultan temporarily banned women from going out into the streets, although no documentary evidence of such a decree has been found.
-Despite this protest and subsequent measures, the hardships did not ease.
-Poverty in Istanbul and Anatolia deepened steadily and continued, almost uninterrupted, until the eventual collapse of the Ottoman state.
+According to some accounts, the sultan temporarily banned women from going out into the streets following the protest.
+However, no documentary evidence of such a decree has surfaced.